carbon-language/carbon-lang/llvm/docs/LangRef.rst

     this does not make any attempt to ensure the mode is consistent.
 User or platform code is expected to set the floating point mode appropriately before function entry.

+   If the input mode is ``"preserve-sign"``, or ``"positive-zero"``, a floating-point operation must treat any input denormal value as zero.
+In some situations, if an instruction does not respect this mode, the input may need to be converted to 0 as if by ``@llvm.canonicalize`` during lowering for correctness.

 ``"denormal-fp-math-f32"``
     Same as ``"denormal-fp-math"``, but only controls the behavior of